 Idaho Court Administrative Rule 32.
 Records of The Judicial Department - Examination and Copying - Exemption From and Limitations on Disclosure.

 (a) Statement of policy.
-This rule is adopted pursuant to the Supreme Courtís authority to control access to court records, as recognized in the Idaho Public Records Act, I.C. § 9-340A.
-The public has a right to examine and copy the judicial department's declarations of law and public policy and to examine and copy the records of all proceedings open to the public.
+This rule is adopted pursuant to the Supreme Court's authority to control access to court records, as recognized in the Idaho Public Records Act, I.C. § 74-104.
+The public has a right to access the judicial department's declarations of law and public policy, and to access the records of all proceedings open to the public.
 This rule provides for access in a manner that:

 In the event of any conflict this rule shall prevail over any other rule on the issue of access to judicial records.

 (1)"Custodian" means the person defined in paragraph (j)(2) of this Rule.

 (2)"Custodian judge" means the Justice, Judge or Magistrate defined in paragraph (j)(3) of this Rule.